Best low-interest business loans for bad credit

 Standard 7(a) loans backed by the SBA come with a minimum amount of $500,001, which might be more than your small business needs.
 But that doesn’t mean you have to miss out on the SBA backing and the low interest rates that come with it.

-The SBA also guarantees microloans, which cap out at $50,000 and have an average loan amount of about $13,000.
-Repayment terms max out at six years.
+The SBA also guarantees microloans, which cap out at $50,000 and have an average loan amount of about $13,000, according to the SBA.
+Repayment terms max out at seven years.

 These loans are issued by SBA-designated nonprofit, community-based organizations.
 As a result, they’re a great fit for minority business owners and folks operating businesses in underserved communities.
-And many microlenders have relaxed eligibility requirements and welcome business owners with bad credit or no credit history.
+And many microlenders have relaxed eligibility requirements and offer low-interest business loans for bad credit or no credit history.

 Accion Opportunity Fund: Best for low-interest term loans